wkcn/AttentionSampler/README.md

-# Attention-based Sampler in TASN
+# Attention-based Sampler in TASN (Trilinear Attention Sampling Network)

 It is an implemetation of attention-based sampler in TASN.